Lip gloss: Ingredients

 Like lipstick, lip gloss is a mixture of waxes, oils, and pigments.
 However, lip gloss contains fewer pigments, and those used are often pale in color or diluted (<3%).
 Furthermore, the free-flowing nature of the product requires less wax.
 The principal components are lanolin, which feels good on the lips due to its moisturizing qualities and imparts gloss, and polybutene.

+Health and safety

+Lip gloss products are generally considered safe when used as directed; however, like other cosmetic products, they may pose health considerations for some users.
+Certain ingredients commonly found in lip gloss, such as fragrances, flavorings, preservatives, and color additives, can cause allergic reactions or skin irritation in sensitive individuals.
+Symptoms may include redness, dryness, itching, or swelling of the lips or surrounding skin.

+Some lip gloss formulations contain trace amounts of substances that are subject to regulatory limits, including heavy metals such as lead, which may be present as contaminants in color pigments.
+Regulatory agencies in many countries, including the United States and members of the European Union, set maximum allowable levels for such substances in cosmetics to reduce potential health risks.

+Lip gloss products may also contribute to hygiene concerns, as applicators that come into direct contact with the lips can harbor bacteria if shared or improperly stored.
+For this reason, manufacturers and health authorities generally advise against sharing lip cosmetics and recommend replacing products regularly.

 History

 Lip gloss was invented by Max Factor in 1930.
 He wanted to create a lip product that would make lips shiny and glossy for films.
 Factor created makeup for the movie industry.
 He developed makeup specifically for actresses starring in black and white films.
 Women were inspired by movie actresses to embrace this makeup trend.
 This led to the popularity of lip gloss.
 The first commercially available lip gloss was Max Factor's X-Rated, launched in 1932.
 The original formula was sold until 2003, when Procter and Gamble retired the product.